-We have a few children who have asthma and all staff are aware of these children.
-The children keep their named inhalers on them.
+We have children who have asthma and all staff are aware of these children.
+The Key Stage 2 children keep their named inhalers on them in bum bags.
+Key Stage 1 children's inhalers are held by the class staff and stored within the classroom.

-Some children have allergies or food intolerances/cultural food choices.
+Some children have allergies or food intolerances/cultural food choices; where required pupils have named Epi-pens.
+This information is held on SIMS and provided to all staff.

-All medical information is stored electronically via SIMs, collated and available to staff, on the staff noticeboard, and next to the central first aid point.
+All medical information is stored electronically via SIMs, collated and available to staff and next to the central first aid point.
+Out and About staff have information on all children, class staff hold information on their own classes.